hamidionline/Persian-Lettering.js/README.md

 ```html
 <h1 class="fancy_title">عنوان</h1>
 ```
-After including `jQuery 1.6.2+`, [download and include the minified version of Lettering.js](http://github.com/davatron5000/Lettering.js/downloads), then a script block with the magical `.lettering()` method:
+After including `jQuery 1.6.2+`, download and include the jquery.persian-lettering.js or it's minified minified version in your project.
+Then a script block with the magical `.lettering()` method:

 ```html
 <script>